 02. Hearty Bits.
-The next layer are hard chopped vegetables or beans.
-(Example: black beans, kidney beans, chickpeas, carrots, cucumbers, celery, beets, fennel etc.)
+The next layer is hard, chopped vegetables or beans.
+(Example: black beans, kidney beans, chickpeas, carrots, cucumbers, celery, beets, fennel, etc.)

 03. Lighter Bits.
-The next layer is the lighter ingredients like fruits and soft veggies.
-(Example: tomatoes, strawberries, corn, peas, bell peppers, mandarines, mushrooms etc.)
+The next layer is lighter ingredients like fruits and soft veggies.
+(Example: tomatoes, strawberries, corn, peas, bell peppers, mandarines, mushrooms, etc.)

 04. Other Toppings.
-This layer is for grains, nuts, seed, dried fruit and fresh herb.
-(Examples: quinoa, mullet, couscous, walnuts, pumpkin seeds, sliced almonds, cranberries, fresh basil, mint etc.)
+This layer is for grains, nuts, seeds, dried fruit, and fresh herb.
+(Examples: quinoa, mullet, couscous, walnuts, pumpkin seeds, sliced almonds, cranberries, fresh basil, mint, etc.)

-These are some typical questions you might have if your new to the whole Salad In A Jar idea.
-Feel free to leave any other question in the comments below.
+These are some typical questions you might have if you are new to the whole Salad In A Jar idea.
+Feel free to leave any other questions in the comments below.

 Q. How long do they last in the refrigerator?